DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 1. **Movement** By default, character speed is equal to 6, but may be faster or slower.
 Speed is the total number of spaces a character can move in a turn.
 This total may be split to occur before, after, and/or between actions.
+A creature can move through a friendly creature's space as part of their movement but can not end their turn on that space.
+A creature cannot move through a hostile creature's space or between two hostile creatures' spaces if they are adjacent.

 2. **Actions** The list below are possible Minor/Major Actions, but a GM may permit others.
 If an action specifies a skill, this requires a check.